 Replacing the Artifact

 Stability of the kilogram is a critical issue because its value is used to determine many other units.
 In particular, it directly affects the newton (the SI unit of force), which is defined as the force required to accelerate a kilogram mass one meter per second per second.
 The newton, in turn, is used to define the pascal (the unit of pressure) and the joule (the unit of energy or work).
 The joule is part of the definition of the watt and the volt, and so forth.

 The world metrology community has long recognized the limitations of an artifact kilogram and on October 21, 2011, the General Conference on Weights and Measures, the diplomatic body that has the authority under the Meter Convention to enact such a sweeping change, passed a resolution declaring that the kilogram and three other units "will be redefined in terms of invariants of nature."
 For the kilogram, that invariant is the Planck constant (symbolized by the letter h) — a quantity more familiar to the exotic territory of quantum mechanics than to the everyday world of weights and measures.

 To meet this goal, scientists around the world faced a deadline of July 1, 2017, to submit their best measurements of several important fundamental constants of nature.
 Many papers containing new measurements of the constants were published in the days and weeks leading to this momentous date.
 Data from the international scientific community were used to produce an updated value of Planck’s constant for the revised SI.

 With this data, an international task force known as the Committee on Data for Science and Technology (CODATA) Task Group on Fundamental Constants (TGFC) arrived at a value of h of 6.626070150 × 10-34 kg⋅m2/s.
-This value is the last piece in the puzzle to redefine the kilogram in terms of fundamental constants of nature.
+This value was the last piece in the scientific puzzle to redefine the kilogram in terms of fundamental constants of nature.